frvnkliu/ShapeCards/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

 # ShapeCards

 ## Overview

 Can't seem to remember your favorite color and shapes?
 Want to create and save a cool graphic?

 ShapeEditor is a web app that will allow users to create cards filled with their favorite shape and color.
 Users can register and login.
-Once they're logged in, they can modify their favorite drawing by adding multiple shapes and colors, along with its position.
+Once they're logged in, they can modify their cards by adding multiple shapes and colors, along with its position.

-ShapeEditor is like the new Photoshop, except you can't change the background color, can't edit previously added shapes, or upload images to edit.
+ShapeEditor is like the new Photoshop, except you can't change the background color, can't edit previously added shapes, upload images to edit, or use any other functional tool that Photoshop provides.
+(Basically it's a better Photoshop)

 ## Data Model